What do you think about when you are lying awake at 2am, or 3am or 4am?

 If you feel like this, then you aren’t alone.
 I was like that too, so please keep reading.

-But perhaps of more concern, is that the longer you lie awake night after night, the more your symptoms and/or weight gain and immune health may become worse over time too.
+But perhaps of more concern, is that the longer you lie awake night after night, the more your hot flushes and/or weight gain and immune health may become worse over time too.

-For many women, as I found myself, the HRT kicks in for a while, but when we don’t change our lifestyle to allow our body to adapt to midlife hormonal changes, then sleep problems can stay around.
+For many women, as I found myself, the HRT kicks in for a while, but not changing our lifestyle to allow our body to adapt to midlife hormonal changes, then sleep problems can stay around.

-Why your Sleep is Important to Conquer in Menopause
+Why your Sleep is important to conquer during or beyond Menopause

 Scientists divide sleep into two major types: REM (rapid eye movement) sleep or dreaming sleep, and non-REM or quiet, healing sleep.
 Sleep specialists have called non-REM sleep “an idling brain in a movable body.”